Sign-on and sign-off: Sign-off/closedown sequence

 Some countries have a legal protocol for signing-off: in the United States, the minimum requirement is the station's call sign, followed by its designated city of license.
-Many stations do include other protocols, such as the national anthem or transmitter information, as a custom, or as a service to the public.
+Many stations do include other protocols, such as the national anthem or transmitter information, as a custom or service to the public.

 In the United Kingdom, before the introduction of 24-hour television, there was no known legal protocol for a sign-off: BBC One and many ITV regions customarily included a continuity announcement, clock and the country's national anthem (for BBC One Wales and HTV Wales, Hen Wlad Fy Nhadau was also played beforehand), while Granada and Channel 4 signed-off with just an announcement, clock and ident, and BBC Two, Yorkshire and Border closed down with an announcement over their station clock.

 In Germany, it is a custom to play the national anthem (for Bayerischer Rundfunk and stations owned by ProSiebenSat.1 Media, the Bayernhymne was also played beforehand) and the European Union anthem.
-ARD started playing the national anthem at closedown on May 23, 1985.
+ARD started playing the national anthem at closedown on 23 May 1985.

 In Spain, it is a custom to play the national anthem (for RTVA, EITB and Televisión de Galicia, the respective anthems of their autonomous communities would also be played beforehand).

-In all Commonwealth realms outside the United Kingdom, it was a custom to play each realm's national anthem, examples being those of Australia and Canada (for some stations, God Save the Queen would also be played beforehand, except on CFRN-TV in Edmonton pre-2000, where it was played on its own.)
+In all Commonwealth realms outside the United Kingdom, it was a custom to play each realm's national anthem, examples being those of Australia and Canada (for some stations, God Save the King/Queen would also be played beforehand, except on CFRN-TV in Edmonton pre-2000 and CTV's Saskatchewan stations [before 24 hour programming], where it was played on its own.)